 - Type a description (optional)

-- Select whether you want to allow comments and whether they be kept private
+- Select whether you want to allow comments and whether they are to be kept private

 The first time you create a portfolio, you have the option of taking a brief guided tour of the portfolio authoring tool.
 You can choose to skip it or take the tour.

-*This is an empty AAUP sample template, not all template are alike.
+*This is an empty AAUP sample template, not all templates are alike.

 IMPORTANT NOTE: You are strongly encouraged to use the Template as is.
-Top level categories should not be deleted or reordered.
-Top level categories after the Application page are numbered.
-Please do not reorder subcategories but any irrelevant subcategory may be delete if desired.
+Top-level categories should not be deleted or reordered.
+Top-level categories after the Application page are numbered.
+Please do not reorder subcategories but any irrelevant subcategory can be deleted if desired.